 Road Bike Rides

-Bay Area Road Bike Trails - Local Favorites
+Bay Area Road Bike Rides - Local Favorites

 Tunnel Road is a classic Oakland hills climb.
 It’s a steady 3 or so miles and about 800 feet of climbing.
 It’s twisty, has great views, and is a good fitness barometer - if you’re feeling strong on Tunnel, a good ride is likely ahead.
 It’s not too steep, but gets a bit pitchier near the end.
 From the top of Tunnel, you can either turn left on Grizzly Peak and head towards the Berkeley side of the hills, or turn right on Skyline and head towards the Oakland side.